usc-mrel/PulseqT1T2Mapping/README.md

 Implements a multi flip angle 3D Gre sequence to be used for B1 and T1 mapping.
 - DesignBIR4.py
 Designs and simulates a BIR 4 pulse with given parameters, to be used in VFA-GRE B1 mapping.
+- DesignSLR.py
+Designs and simulates an SLR pulse with given parameters, to be used in VFA-GRE.
+- SliceProfile.py
+Simulates slice profiles of sinc and SLR pulses.

 ## Required Python Packages: